 - Services may be impacted by COVID-19.
 Please call 978.744.0500 for updated information and immediate assistance.

 Located in Gloucester and available for young adults (ages 16-25).

 Offers a variety of free supports, including case management, peer support groups, mental health workshops, and free use of facilities including washers/dryers, hygiene supplies, a kitchen and food pantry.

 For Salem Residents

-The Essex County Bar Association offers free lawyer referral service and 30-minute consultations.
+The Essex County Bar Association offers free lawyer referral services and 30-minute consultations.
 Complete the referral form on their website or call them at: 978.741.7888.

-The City of Salem's local rental relief program offers two $500 rental assistance checks to income eligible households that have been impacted by COVID-19.
+The City of Salem's local rental relief program offers two $500 rental assistance checks to income-eligible households impacted by COVID-19.
 The program is administered by North Shore Community Action Programs (NSCAP).

 Contact NSCAP at 978.548.5776 or email NSCAP at email@example.com to apply or ask questions.

-The city of Salem has launched a new Housing Stability Service which provides free housing information to Salem’s lower income renters and to Salem's landlords with lower income tenants.
+The city of Salem has launched a new Housing Stability Service which provides free housing information to Salem’s lower-income renters and Salem landlords with lower-income tenants.
 The service includes drop-in hours, a hotline, and a website.
-The phone number is 978-500-0973 and will be answered live on Wednesdays from 9am – 2pm and Thursdays from 4pm – 7pm.
+The phone number is 978-500-0973 and will be answered live on Wednesdays from 9 am – 2 pm and Thursdays from 4 pm – 7 pm.
 Please visit their website for additional information about services provided.

 Findhelp.org can connect you with local, statewide, and federal resources and provides real-time information about availability, wait times, and serves as a support and referral platform.